aafulei/cppp5e/04-expressions/README.md

 **Answer:**

 The loop would print out the elements that are 1 element next to what should be printed out.
-In particular, the loop might try to derefence one past the end of the `vector`, which has undefined behavior.
+In particular, the loop might try to deference one past the end of the `vector`, which has undefined behavior.

 ### Exercise 4.19

-> Given that ptr points to an `int`, that vec is a vector<`int`>, and that ival is an `int`, explain the behavior of each of these expressions.
+> Given that ptr points to an `int`, that `vec` is a `vector<int>`, and that `ival` is an `int`, explain the behavior of each of these expressions.
 Which, if any, are likely to be incorrect?
 Why?
 How might each be corrected?
 >
 > (a) `ptr != 0 && *ptr++`
 >